跳到主要内容

 Federated example: Posts

-Our Post service serves aggregated posts via a getPosts query, but also extends our User type with user.posts
+Post service is supposed to serve aggregated posts through the getPosts query, but also extend our User type with the user.posts field.

 Schema first